 |Publication status||Published - 3 Sep 2020|

 |Event||BAM 2020: 34th Annual Conference of the British Academy of Management - Cloud, United Kingdom|

 Duration: 2 Sep 2020 → 4 Sep 2020

 |Conference||BAM 2020: 34th Annual Conference of the British Academy of Management|

 |Abbreviated title||BAM 2020|

 - lived experience

 - machine learning

-Harrington, S., & Dörfler, V. (Accepted/In press).
+Harrington, S., & Dörfler, V. (2020).
 Twitter sentiment analysis & machine learning in threshold concept identification.
 Paper presented at BAM 2020: 34th Annual Conference of the British Academy of Management, United Kingdom.